The truth about women and weights

-Being a woman with many female friends I know how common it is for us ladies to think that weight training will only make us look more muscular.
-This I must clarify and tell you is simply an illusion.
-Read on and I will explain why that is.
+It’s a common misconception that weight training makes women bulk up and look more muscular.
+This is simply an illusion.
+Read on and we explain why that is.

-What many women want is to not just be fit but also look fit.
-To do this we need to shape our body and mixing cardio vascular exercises with weight or resistance training is the formula to help us do so.
+It’s fair to say that women want to feel fit as well as look healthy.
+To do this we need to shape our body by mixing cardio vascular exercises with weight or resistance training.
 By dismissing weight training many women are therefore eliminating the component that can help them achieve their goal.

 Take your arms for instance – you don’t have to do bench presses if it makes you feel manly – you can use little (pink) barbells or do exercises with your body weight and a chair to tone up those arms instead.
 It’s all about finding the exercises that work for you.